Marieke Hardy: Newspaper columnist and blog

-Hardy formerly penned a blog called Reasons You Will Hate Me under the pseudonym "Ms Fits" which won a Bloggie award for Best Australia/New Zealand blog in 2008.
+Hardy penned a blog called Reasons You Will Hate Me under the pseudonym "Ms Fits" which won a Bloggie award for Best Australia/New Zealand blog in 2008.

 She wrote commentary columns for The Age newspaper's "Green Guide" TV section ("Back Chat") and "Life & Style" ("formally A2") section, as well a contributing to Frankie magazine.
 She resigned from the "Green Guide" in November 2009 due to other writing commitments.

 Books

-Hardy signed a two book deal with publishers Allen & Unwin, and the first of those books, You'll Be Sorry When I'm Dead, was published in 2011.
+Hardy signed a two-book deal with publishers Allen & Unwin, and the first of those books, You'll Be Sorry When I'm Dead, was published in 2011.
 She began working on the second, a novel, in 2012.

 Other work

 Hardy started a left-wing political apparel brand with designer Sara-Jane Chase called Polichicks in 2003.

 As of October 2008, Hardy became a committed vegan after completing a one-week challenge set by her Triple J co-presenter Lindsay McDougall.

 Since 2010, she and writer Michaela McGuire have co-hosted the popular international literary public event Women of Letters, in which five or six women read letters they have written on a set theme.

 In October 2010, an article on the Liberal Party politician Christopher Pyne written by Hardy on the ABC The Drum blog site was withdrawn on the grounds that it "failed to meet the standards for argument and well-thought opinion".
-A public apology was issued to Pyne by The Drum editor Jonathan Green "for both the attack and for its deeply personal nature".
+A public apology was issued to Pyne by The Drum editor "for both the attack and for its deeply personal nature".

 In August 2017, it was announced that Hardy would join the annual Melbourne Writers Festival as the event's Artistic Director.
 She resigned from her three-year contract, with effect December 2019.